Tzintzun444/pswrd_entropy_gen/pswrd_entropy_gen/README.md

         argument_log = 0
 ```

-Next, the types of characters are stored again in a dictionary called 'situations', the key is the situation and
+Next, the character types are stored again in a dictionary called 'situations', the key is the situation and
 the values are the characters and the number of possibilities for each type.

 ```python